-Sapium ellepticum (Hochst) Pax (S. ellepticum) enjoys huge therapeutic applications in the local treatment of a number of diseases[10,11], including diabetes (ethno-botanical survey).
+Sapium ellepticum (S. ellipticum) (Hochst) pax enjoy huge therapeutic application in the local treatment of a number of disease conditions [10,11], including diabetes (ethno-botanical survey).
 It belongs to the family Euphorbiaceae and is commonly referred to as jumping seed tree.
 S. ellipticum is widely distributed in eastern and tropical Africa.
-In southwest part of Nigeria, particularly among the Ilorin indigenes, the plant is popularly known as aloko-ągbo.
+In southwest part of Nigeria, particularly among the Ilorin indigenes, the plant is popularly known as aloko-agbo.

 A few scientific investigations have been carried out on it.
-Adesegun et al.[12] in their in vitro study credited substantial antioxidant properties to the stem bark extract of the plant.
-Cytotoxicity screening of selected Nigerian plants used in traditional cancer treatment on HT29 (colon cancer) and MCF-7 (breast cancer) cell lines (HeLa cervix adenocarcinoma cells) indicated that S. ellipticum leaf extract expressed the highest cytotoxic activity among other plants with anticancer potential which was comparable to the reference drug, ciplastin[13].
-The phythochemical constituents, in vitro antioxidant capacities and antiplasmodial activities of S. ellipticum stem bark extracts were documented by Nana et al.[10].
-Edimealem et al.[14] in their study demonstrated the presence of lupeol, lupeol acetate and stigmasterol in the stem bark extract of S. ellipticum.
-This present study investigated the effects of the plant leaf extract on glucose metabolizing enzymes such as glucokinase and glucose-6-phosphatse.
+Adesegun et al., [12] in their in vitro study credited substantial antioxidant properties to the stem bark extract of the plant.
+Cytotoxicity screening of selected Nigerian plants used in traditional cancer treatment on HT29 (colon cancer) and MCF-7 (breast cancer) cell lines (HeLa cervix adenocarcinoma cells) indicated that S. ellipticum leaf extract expressed the highest cytotoxic activity among other plants with anticancer potential which was comparable to the reference drug, ciplastin [13].
+The phythochemical constituents, in vitro antioxidant capacities and antiplasmodial activities of S. ellipticum stem bark extracts were documented by Nana et al., [10].
+Edimealem and colleagues [14] in their study demonstrated the presence of Lupeol, lupeol acetate and stigmasterol in the stem bark extract of S. ellipticum.
+This present study sought to investigate the effects of the plant leaf extract on glucose metabolizing enzymes such as glucokinase and glucose-6-phosphatse.